-- 1. In the Select a Product to Install screen, select the product that you want to install: Oracle Database 11g, Oracle Client, or Oracle Clusterware. - In order to install Oracle Client, select Oracle Client and click Next. - In the Select Installation Type screen, select the type of installation that you want: Instant Client, Administrator, Runtime, or Custom and click Next. - 3.
-In the Product-specific Prerequisite Checks screen, correct any errors that Oracle Universal Installer may have found, and then click Next. - 4.
-In the Summary screen, check the installed components listing and click Install. - 5.
+- 1. The Oracle Universal Installer guides you through the installation and configuration of various Oracle products. - In the Welcome screen, you can scan the installed products list and de-install the products if required.
+Click Next to proceed with the installaton. - 2.
+In the Select Installation Type screen, select the type of installation that you want: Instant Client, Administrator, Runtime, or Custom and click Next. - 3.
+In the Product-specific Prerequisite Checks screen, correct any errors that Oracle Universal Installer may have found, and then click Next. - In the Summary screen, check the installed components listing and click Install. - 5.
 If you have selected the Administrator or Runtime installation type, then Net Configuration Assistant is invoked as a part of the installation.
 Click Next to complete the installation You should then start the Net Configuration Assistant to complete configuration process. - 6.
 In the Oracle Net Configuration Assistant: Welcome screen, either select Perform typical configuration to use a default configuration, or select the Naming Methods configuration option.
 Then click Next.
 (The remaining steps in this procedure assume you are using Naming Methods.) - 7.
 Answer the remaining prompts to complete the configuration. - 8.
 On the Execute Configuration Scripts screen, read the instructions and then run the script mentioned on this screen.
-Click OK to continue.

-9. In the End of Installation screen, click Exit, then click Yes to exit from Oracle Universal Installer.
+Click OK to continue. - 9.
+In the End of Installation screen, click Exit, then click Yes to exit from Oracle Universal Installer.